M.A. Free University Berlin;

 Dr. phil.
 Free University Berlin

 After studying philosophy, Arabic literature, and Islamic studies at universities in Göttingen (Germany), Damascus, Berlin, and London, I received my PhD in 1999 from the Free University in Berlin.
 In my thesis I wrote about the development of the judgment of apostasy in classical Islam.
 After that I worked as a research fellow at the Orient Institute of the German Oriental Society in Beirut, Lebanon.
-In 2000 I came to Yale where I teach courses on the intellectual history of Islam, its theology (both classical and modern), and the way Islamic thinkers react to Western modernity.
+In 2000 I came to Yale where I teach courses on the intellectual history of Islam, its theology and philosophy (both classical and modern), and the way Islamic thinkers react to Western modernity.

 In my research I deal with very similar issues.
 Much of my published work up to 2009 covers the contribution that al-Ghazali made to the development of Islamic theology and the history of philosophy, be it written in Arabic, Latin, or Hebrew.
 Al-Ghazali lived at the turn of the 12th century in what is now Iran and Iraq.
-He marks one of the turning points of Islamic thought, when the role of major intellectual movements such as the Arabic tradition of Aristotelianism (falasfa) and Islamic mysticism (Sufism) was reassessed.
+He marks one of the turning points of Islamic thought, when the role of major intellectual movements such as the Arabic tradition of Aristotelianism (falasfa) and Islamic mysticism (Sufism) were reassessed.
 In 2009, I published Al-Ghazali’s Philosophical Theology, where I study his life and the way he made philosophical metaphysics and cosmology compatible with Muslim theology.

-I am also working on a comprehensive history of theology in Islam that can be used as a textbook in college courses.
+Another, more long-term project is a comprehensive history of theology in Islam that can be used as a textbook in college courses.
 Readable and accessible yet still reliable and detailed, it will cover Islamic theology from the early disputes triggered by the murder of Caliph ‘Uthman in 656 to the latest discussions about Islam and politics.